neondatabase/neon/docs/rfcs/027-pageserver-migration.md

 |       6       | AttachedStale  | AttachedSingle |           B            |
 |  7 (_final_)  |   Secondary    | AttachedSingle |           B            |

-This procedure readily applies to other migration cases:
+The procedure described for a clean handover from a live node to a secondary is also used for failure cases and for migrations to a location that is not configured as a secondary, by simply skipping irrelevant steps, as described in the following sections.

+#### Migration from an unresponsive node

-- **Node failures**: if node A is unavailable, then all calls into node A are skipped and we don't wait for B to catch up before switching updating the endpoints to use B.
+If node A is unavailable, then all calls into node A are skipped and we don't wait for B to catch up before switching updating the endpoints to use B.

+#### Migration to a location that is not a secondary

-- **Migration without a secondary location**: if node A is initially in Detached state, the procedure is idential, but waiting for Node B to download layers and catch up with WAL will take much longer.
+If node A is initially in Detached state, the procedure is identical.
+Since Node B is coming from a Detached state rather than Secondary, the download of layers and catch up with WAL will take much longer.

+We might do this if:

+- Attached and secondary locations are both critically low on disk, and we need to migrate to a third node with more resources available.
+- We are migrating a tenant which does not use secondary locations to save on cost.

+#### Permanent migration away from a node

+In the final step of the migration, we generally request the original node to enter a Secondary state.
+This is typical if we are doing a planned migration during maintenance, or to balance CPU/network load away from a node.

+One might also want to permanently migrate away: this can be done by simply removing the secondary location after the migration is complete, or as an optimization by substituting the Detached state for the Secondary state in the final step.

 #### Cutover diagram